 A seemingly harmless piece of discarded fishing net, left to drift in the ocean can strangle a sea turtle travelling to its nesting ground.
 Sharks, fish and other marine life all over the world have also suffered similar fates through entanglement in fishing nets.

 “The ocean holds all mankind together, we are all connected by it and we must look after it.”

 Au Karem Ira Lamar Lu - Ghost Nets of the Ocean exhibition is the largest collection of ghost net art in the Southern Hemisphere.
 Many of these works have previously been displayed at the Oceanographic Museum of Monaco, the Asian Civilisations Museum in Singapore and the Tarnanthi Festival, AGSA.

 Featuring colourful woven sculptures of turtles, sharks, sardines, coral and more, they carry a message from the Torres Strait for the world to heed: the oceans are connected to everyone.
 Humans everywhere are affecting the world's oceans.

 Ghost nets are fishing nets that have been lost at sea, abandoned or discarded when they have become damaged.
 Along with sharks, turtles and other marine life, hard and soft coral reefs are also damaged by discarded entangled nets.
 Ghost nets are part of a larger problem that adds thousands of tonnes of plastic to the marine environment every year.
 These nets continue to float with the ocean currents, entangling marine wildlife and invisibly and silently killing - hence the term 'ghost' net.

-Ghost Nets of the Ocean was created by Indigenous artists from Erub Arts, Darnley Island, and non-Indigenous collaborating artists to highlight the irreparable harm that discarded nets cause, and to provoke reflection on how humans are affecting the world's oceans.
+Ghost Nets of the Ocean was created by artists from Erub Arts, Erub (Darnley Island), and non-Indigenous collaborating artists to highlight the irreparable harm that discarded nets cause, and to provoke reflection on how humans are affecting the world's oceans.

 Where is Erub?